-The Pet Alert Newsletter can be a great way to learn about pet health issues, pet safety and other new ways to help you understand your pet's needs.
+Follow us on Facebook, it's a great way to learn about pet health issues, pet safety and other new ways to help you understand your pet's needs and be pet alert.

 CPR instructions are courtesy of the Red Cross